pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/dashboard/burningFluxTokens.md

 **Congratulations, you have successfully re-invested your Dividends by burning FLUX Tokens!**

-**The amount of FLUX burned is PERMANENT and stays associated with your Ehtereum address FOREVER.** That means unlocking your Datamine (DAM) tokens will not reset your FLUX burned amount.
+**The amount of FLUX burned is PERMANENT and stays associated with your Ehtereum address FOREVER.** That means stopping your mint will not reset your FLUX burned amount.